course-details-portlet

 Lectures and compulsory exercises.
 Exercises also includes the use of programming tools (e.g. MS Excel and Python).
 Exercises are given as project assignments to be undertaken by smaller teams of 3-4 students.

 The course is given in English.
-Course evaluation is undertaken using reference group.
+Course evaluation is undertaken using reference group or surveys.

 Compulsory assignments